Infrared-Assisted Single-Stage Framework for Joint Restoration and Fusion of Visible and Infrared Images under Hazy Conditions: Proposed Method

-As shown in Figure \ref{Fig2}, in the PGM, we first utilize an encoder constructed with Restormer \cite{33} to perform feature encoding on the input registered IR-VIS images $\{{\bm{I}}_{ir}, {\bm{I}}_{vi}\}$.
-As depicted in Figure \ref{Fig2}(a), Restormer consists of a self-attention layer and a feed-forward network layer.
-The features output by the Restormer encoder are denoted as ${{\bm{F}}_{vi}} \in \mathbb{R}^{C \times H \times W}$ and ${{\bm{F}}_{ir}} \in \mathbb{R}^{C \times H \times W}$, where $C$, $H$, and $W$ represent the number of channels, height, and width of the features, respectively.
-Additionally, in this module, the features of the hazy visible image ${\bm{I}}_{vi}$ and the infrared image ${\bm{I}}_{ir}$ are processed by:
+As shown in Fig.~\ref{Fig2}, in the PGM, we first utilize an encoder constructed with Restormer~\cite{33} to perform feature encoding on the input registered IR-VIS images $\{\bm{I}_{ir}, \bm{I}_{vi}\}$.
+As depicted in Fig.~\ref{Fig2}(a), Restormer consists of a self-attention layer and a feed-forward network layer.
+The features output by the Restormer encoder are denoted as $\bm{F}_{vi} \in \mathbb{R}^{C \times H \times W}$ and $\bm{F}_{ir} \in \mathbb{R}^{C \times H \times W}$, where $C$, $H$, and $W$ represent the number of channels, height, and width of the features, respectively.
+Additionally, in this module, the features of the hazy visible image $\bm{I}_{vi}$ and the infrared image $\bm{I}_{ir}$ are processed by

 to remove the shared information and highlight the unique information.
-The resulting difference $\bm{F}_{vi-ir}$ is then fed into a weight prediction network composed of Convolutional (Conv) layer, GAP, Linear layer, and Softmax, resulting in a weight matrix ${{\bm{W}}_p} \in \mathbb{R}^{C \times H \times W}$ for selecting prompt information from the prompt pool $\bm{P}_{ir}$.
-At this stage, the prompt embedding generated for compensating the infrared image features can be represented as:
+The resulting difference $\bm{F}_{vi-ir}$ is then fed into a weight prediction network composed of Convolutional (Conv) layer, GAP, Linear layer, and Softmax, resulting in a weight matrix $\bm{W}_p \in \mathbb{R}^{C \times H \times W}$ for selecting prompt information from the prompt pool $\bm{P}_{ir}$.
+We implement $\bm{P}_{ir}$ as a set of learnable prompts rather than a single fixed feature map:

+Each $\mathcal{P}_{ir}^{l}$ is a learnable prompt.
+During training, the $L$ prompts are randomly initialized and jointly optimized together with the backbone network.
+Subsequently, these prompts are stacked into a learnable tensor, resulting in the prompt representation $\bm{P}_{ir} \in \mathbb{R}^{C \times H \times W}$.